FallenMax/a18n/README.md

   // dynamic text
   "%s是最好吃的": "pizza is better than %s"

-  // resource can be organized by module, it can then used by corresponding instance,
+  // the resource can be organized by module, it can then used by the corresponding instance,
   // created from `getA18n('my-project-namespace', 'my.module.x')`
   "my.module.x": {
     "你好": "Hello from my module",